Kalmarr120/Kalmarr_NAI_Public/main_NAI_research_document.md

 ### 2.3 Current Format Testing To-Do

+My testing for mose non-featherlite or -caveman styles is likely to be on hold for some time, as I need to concentrate my attention on fewer formats as I look at the new Prefixes feature and the ongoing and difficult settings work.

 #### 2.3(a) JSON/Python-like

 I have seen references to JSON or python-like formatting by members of the NAI Discord.
 Some appear to be seeing success even with incredibly long entries that would normally go against the conventional wisdom of keeping entries shorter and easier to read by the AI.
 The reasoning for this is probably connected to the longer context.